devslayr/Essentials-of-IT-Ethics---Assignment3/README.md

 ### Playing against Bot
 1. Select "Play against Bot" mode
 2. Choose difficulty level (1-20, where 20 is strongest)
-3. The Stockfish engine will respond to your moves
+3. The AI opponent will respond to your moves

 ### Customization
 - Access **Settings** for gameplay preferences